Fast Robust Kernel Regression through Sign Gradient Descent with Early Stopping: Introduction

-Our main contributions are listed below. \begin{itemize} \item We present an equivalent objective function for KRR and use this formulation to generalize KRR to the $\ell_1$ and $\ell_\infty$ penalties. \item We derive a closed-form expression for kernel gradient flow, KGF, i.e.\ solving kernel regression with gradient descent for infinitesimal step size, and bound the differences between KGF and KRR in terms of: \begin{itemize} \item Estimation and prediction differences. \item Estimation and prediction risks. \end{itemize} \item We introduce computationally efficient regularization by replacing $\ell_1$ and $\ell_\infty$ regularization by \begin{itemize} \item kernel coordinate descent (or kernel forward stagewise regression) \item kernel sign gradient descent and \end{itemize} with early stopping.
-We also theoretically show that kernel coordinate descent, and kernel sign gradient descent, with early stopping, correspond to sparse and robust kernel regression, respectively. \end{itemize}
+Our main contributions are listed below. \begin{itemize} \item We present an equivalent objective function for KRR and use this formulation to generalize KRR to the $\ell_\infty$ and $\ell_1$ penalties. \item We theoretically show that kernel sign gradient descent, and kernel coordinate descent, with early stopping, correspond to robust and sparse kernel regression, respectively.
+We use this to introduce computationally efficient regularization by replacing explicit $\ell_\infty$ and $\ell_1$ regularization by implicit regularization through early stopping. \item We demonstrate on five real data sets that robust kernel regression through kernel sign gradient descent is one to two orders of magnitude faster than existing robust kernel regression methods, without compromised performance in terms of prediction. \end{itemize}

 All proofs are deferred to Appendix \ref{sec:proofs}.